matt-chv/electronics-design-patterns/README.md

 ## Build
-png conversion of either .sch or .svg are included to allow for easier pdf generation generation of png from the .sch requires EAGLE
+png conversion of either .sch or .svg are included to allow for easier pdf generation generation of png from the .sch requires ./bin/plotkicadsch (credit: [plotkicadsch](https://github.com/jnavila/plotkicadsch)